acrinym/Hermes/README.md

 3. From inside `hermes-extension/`, run `npm run build` to bundle `src/` into a `dist/` folder.
 This `dist/` directory is excluded from version control via `.gitignore`.
 4. For live-reloading builds during development, run `npm run dev` instead. 🎉
 5. Load the `hermes-extension` directory in Chrome as an unpacked extension.
+6. For Firefox, run `npm run build` then use `about:debugging` to load the folder as a temporary add-on.

 > **Author:** Justin